zzou21/ECBCData2024/README.md

 * _projectionTXTtoCSV.py_: this tool transforms the Bias Axes Projection outputs (in the form of a TXT file) into a CSV file for easy processing.
 The TXT file is the output of Bias_Identification_Base.py, whose output format can be found in the TXT files in the data folder in the root directory.

 ## FindCosineSimilarityWords:
-* IFIDFWordsCosSim: this sub-folder contains the cosine similarity word search program using TF-IDF outputs from the 2023 Data+ team.
+### IFIDFWordsCosSim: this sub-folder contains the cosine similarity word search program using TF-IDF outputs from the 2023 Data+ team.
 The main program is stored in
   * _TFIDFCosSimSearch.py_, and TFIDFWordBank.json contains the TF-IDF words from 2023.
-* decodeCosSimOutput: This sub-folder contains the customizable process to analyze the cosine similarity outputs.
+### decodeCosSimOutput: This sub-folder contains the customizable process to analyze the cosine similarity outputs.
   * _RollingUpdatesOutputs.json_: this contains some cosine similarity outputs from individual documents.
   * _decodeCosSimResults.py_: this is an important functionality-based Python class object that could: 1) perform standard decoding to turn cosine similarity outputs into more readable formats; 2) perform network analysis-intended decoding that finds the frequency and location (or the cosine similarity category and text) of appearance for each word in the corpus; 3) provide customizable decode methods that users could build themselves to better fit their programs.
 This file also contains a workflow control mechanism to prevent using up too much device memory and a text metadata search mechanism.
   * _outputCosSimReadable.json_: this JSON is the output of the standard decoding function in the Python class object in the decodeCosSimResults.py file.
-* _600Files.json_: this contains the file serial number of all EEBO-TCP texts published between 1525-1639.
+* _600Files.json_: this contains the file serial number of all EEBO-TCP texts published between 1525 and 1639.
 * _80VAFiles.json_: this contains the Virginia or colonization and conversion-related EEBO-TCP files identified by the 2023 Data+ team.
 * _AccessMetadata.py_: this program contains a Python class object that finds the metadata of a text using its serial number in the format of “A00001.”
 * _ClusterUsingCosineSimilarity.py_: this is the main cosine similarity word search algorithm.
 It takes in a directory of files and searches for the top N most similar words in each file according to the “keywordJSONPath,” a JSON that stores the category terms and their respective context sentences.
 Then, the result is outputted into a JSON that should then be decoded and analyzed using the decodeCosSimResults.py program under the decodeCosSimOutput sub-folder.